TOAST-DOCS/Compute/en/identity-api.md

 ### Set API Passwords

-To enable TOAST Infrastructure Service API, API password must be set up, separate from TOAST password.
+To enable NHN Cloud Infrastructure Service API, API password must be set up, separate from NHN Cloud password.

 1. Go to **Compute > Instance > Management** and click **API Endpoint Setting**.
 2. Specify API password for **API Password Setting** at the bottom of **API Endpoint Setting** .